koenderks/aRtsy/README.md

   <img src='https://github.com/koenderks/aRtsy/raw/master/png/turmites/2021-03-07.png' width='1000' height='270'>
 </p>

-## Langdon's ant
+## Langton's ant

-According to [wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant), Langdon's ant is a turmite with a very specific set of rules.
+According to [wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant), Langton's ant is a turmite with a very specific set of rules.
 In particular, it moves according to the rules below:

 - On a non-colored square, turn 90 degrees clockwise, flip the color of the square, move forward one unit;
 - On a colored square, turn 90 degrees counter-clockwise, flip the color of the square, move forward one unit.
 - Different colors may correspond different combinations of these mechanics.

-I like Langdon's Ant, it reminds me of a crayon painting.
+I like Langton's Ant, it reminds me of a crayon painting.
 The problem with this thing is that it always moves off the canvas though...

 You can use the `paint_ant()` function to make your own unique painting in this style.